myokit/pbmb-2016/README.md

 ```
 if both are in the same file (this also loads the script part as `_`).

-A version of example 1 that loads the model and protocol externally is given in the jupyter notebook [example-1b-notebook.ipynb](https://raw.githubusercontent.com/myokit/pbmb-2016/main/example-1a-ide.mmt).
+A version of example 1 that loads the model and protocol externally is given in the jupyter notebook [example-1b-notebook.ipynb](https://raw.githubusercontent.com/myokit/pbmb-2016/main/example-1b-notebook.ipynb).
-You can download this and the required model file, or view it in your browser using [github's viewer]() or the slightly nicer [nbviewer]().
+You can download this and [the required model file]() to try offline, or you can view the example in your browser using [github's viewer](example-1b-notebook.ipynb) or the slightly nicer [nbviewer](https://nbviewer.jupyter.org/github/myokit/myokit-pbmb-2016/blob/main/example-1b-notebook.ipynb).